 Participants leave with greater understanding of global issues and stronger connections to their colleagues in both the greater Seattle community and abroad.
 Curriculum Resource Guides are published following every event and posted free online, including STEM (Science Technology Engineering and Mathematics) specific content.

-Global Classroom is excited to pilot our first asynchronous series for educators this fall!
-This series will center Reorienting Africa in the Classroom: An Introduction to the Modern African State.
+Global Classroom is excited to relaunch our first asynchronous series for educators this fall!
+This series centers Reorienting Africa in the Classroom: An Introduction to the Modern African State.
+This course is available through June 2024.
 Follow the link to learn more, https://www.world-affairs.org/event/new-asynchronous-series-reorienting-africa-in-the-classroom-an-introduction-to-the-modern-african-state/

 This Asynchronous Series consists of an array of asynchronous resources and activities that teachers will be able to access and complete at any point throughout the school year.
 This series will also offer recordings of our LIVE workshops and opportunities to connect international speakers directly with classrooms and students.
 All participants will receive comprehensive curriculum resource guides to supplement the series and Washington State educators will be eligible for clock hours upon completion.